agilealgos/mf/wp-content/plugins/delete-all-comments-of-website/readme.txt

 = 5.4 = add banner.
 = 5.5 = Bug Fix.
-= 5.6 = Bug fix (Order note also deleted when we delete all comments -- fixed )
+= 5.6 = Bug fix (Order note also deleted when we delete all comments -- fixed ) = 5.7 = Add some new images of supporter.

 * Stable plugin released